kccnma/cms/_posts/2018-07-09-another-test-post.md

   - Test
   - Art
 ---
 Another test post in a different category.
-Revised.
-Again with David.
+For testing/demo purposes.